CZ-NIC/mininterface/docs/Supported-types.md

 #### Literal

-Built-in `Literal` is supported.
-Allows you to do a one-liner.
+The built-in `Literal` is supported and allows a one-liner.

 ```python
 from typing import Literal